Skip to content

 Last updated:

 Stature is the fourth element of the forensic anthropological biological profile, alongside sex, age, and population affinity.
+Note that the long bones used here for stature estimation are the same bones used for sex estimation from long-bone discriminant functions, so the two analyses are normally performed concurrently on the same element inventory.
 Among the four, it has the most straightforward analytical framework: measure a long bone, apply a regression equation, report a range.
 The simplicity is real but easily overstated.
 The equation must come from a reference population that is biologically similar to the unknown individual.
 The measurement must be taken at the correct anatomical landmarks.
 The standard error of estimate from the original regression study, not a generic round number, must be reported as the uncertainty range.

-Get those three things right, and a stature estimate from a single femur can narrow a missing-persons search from tens of thousands of individuals to a few hundred.
-Get them wrong, and the estimate is useless or, worse, actively misleading.
-A US forensic anthropologist applying Trotter-Gleser White male equations to a South Indian skeleton will produce a stature overestimate of several centimetres, reflecting the secular trends and population-specific body proportions that the equation was not designed to capture.
+When all three conditions are met, a stature estimate from a single femur can narrow a missing-persons search from tens of thousands of individuals to a few hundred; when any one is wrong, the estimate introduces bias that no statistical adjustment can correct.
+A forensic anthropologist applying Trotter-Gleser White male equations to a South Indian skeleton will produce a stature overestimate of several centimetres, because the equation does not account for the secular trends and population-specific body proportions of South Asian populations.

 Body-mass estimation from skeletal proxies is a younger and less standardised field.
 The femoral head diameter method of Ruff, Scott, and Walker (1997) is the most widely applied approach.
 Like stature, it requires a population-calibrated equation and yields an uncertainty range that must be reported honestly.
-Together, stature and body-mass estimates complete the biological profile in a way that is practically useful to investigators while remaining scientifically defensible in court.
+Together, stature and body-mass estimates contribute to a biological profile that is both practically useful to investigators and scientifically defensible in court.

 Karl Pearson, working at University College London, published the first systematic stature regression equations from long-bone measurements in 1899 in the Philosophical Transactions of the Royal Society.
 His data came from two nineteenth-century European skeletal collections: Rollet's series of 100 French cadavers and a small Belgian series.
 Pearson measured the femur, tibia, fibula, humerus, radius, and ulna and computed regression equations predicting stature (measured from the cadaver length recorded at dissection) from each bone individually and from combinations.

-Pearson's specific equations are not used in modern casework for three reasons.
+The specific equations are not used in modern casework for three reasons.
 His reference sample was small (50-100 individuals per sex per bone), drawn from nineteenth-century European populations whose body proportions differ from those of modern individuals (secular trend in stature), and from a geographically restricted area.
-However, the Pearson equations remain the historical anchor point for every subsequent validation study: new equations are typically compared against Pearson's as a baseline, and the magnitude of the improvement provides a measure of methodological progress.
+The Pearson equations remain the historical anchor point for subsequent validation studies: new equations are compared against them as a baseline, and the magnitude of improvement provides a measure of methodological progress.

-Mildred Trotter, an anatomist at Washington University in St. Louis, and Goldine Gleser published a series of stature estimation papers that became the foundational US reference.
-Their 1952 paper in the American Journal of Physical Anthropology ("Estimation of Stature from Long Bones of American Whites and Negroes") used skeletal remains from 2,227 US military fatalities (World War II, predominantly White and Black American males) measured at the American Graves Registration Service.
+Mildred Trotter, an anatomist at Washington University in St. Louis, and Goldine Gleser published a series of stature estimation papers that became the foundational US reference for the field.
+Their 1952 paper in the American Journal of Physical Anthropology ("Estimation of Stature from Long Bones of American Whites and Negroes") used skeletal remains from approximately 1,200 US military fatalities (World War II, predominantly White and Black American males) measured at the American Graves Registration Service.
 They published sex-specific and group-specific equations for the femur, tibia, fibula, humerus, radius, and ulna, and for combinations of lower-limb bones.

 The 1952 White male femur-and-tibia equation is: Stature (cm) = 1.30 x (femur + tibia) + 63.29, standard error of estimate (SEE) ± 2.99 cm.
 The femur-alone equation is: Stature (cm) = 2.38 x femur + 61.41, SEE ± 3.27 cm.
 The tibia-alone equation is: Stature (cm) = 2.52 x tibia + 78.62, SEE ± 3.37 cm.